paolobecciu/flexbiparentality-barn-owls/README.md

 # Flexible biparental care in barn owls
-Data and script to replicate analysis and figures of the unpubished study titled "Real-time coordination of parental provisioning revealed by high-resolution biologging in the wild" under review..
+Data and script to replicate analysis and figures of the unpubished study titled "Real-time coordination of parental provisioning revealed by high-resolution biologging in the wild" under review.

 See Method sections before running the scripts.